Sandy's African Book Drive - Changing Lives Page by Page

 I hope you will go through your book shelves and don't forget to check your children and grandchildren's books that seem to be unused since they got that electronic reader/tablet.
 There are book drive boxes at The First United Methodist Church, 7th & Laurel, Port Angeles.
-We are starting these drives in June 2018 and will end by in October 2018.
+We are starting this drive in June 2018 and will end in October 2018.

 We need to raise funds for shipping the books...

 The $250 for the container fee has been collected and sent to the African Library Project.
 Other donations will be used for shipping the books to New Orleans to be put in the container.
 The shipping cost for the books is estimated to be $350-$400 using media rate.
 If there is an over collection, I will ship books to the African school where I teach.
 My paypal account can be used for donations, at firstname.lastname@example.org or send to Sandra Granger, 835 Church Ave., Port Angeles, WA 98362.
 Please do not send directly to African Library Project since the container fee is already completed.